Credit for a Subject Already Taken

 To receive advance approval for a subject not yet taken, submit the above information as far in advance of taking the course as is possible.

 For 18.01-18.06, complete the googledocs form to the extent possible.
 We will pre-approve courses if you can get the instructor to verify the answers on the form or send us an email about the material that will be covered in proctored exams.
-If that is not possible, fill out the form to the best of your knowledge and we will let you know if it seems suitable (n.b.: This does not count as final approval).
-If suitable, you will be asked to submit the form again upon successful completion of the course to verify which topics were covered in proctored exams.
+If that is not possible, fill out the form to the best of your knowledge and we will let you know if it seems suitable.
+If suitable, you will be asked to submit the form again upon successful completion of the course to verify which topics were covered in proctored exams. n.b.: Pre-approval is always conditional; credit will not be awarded until you have completed the subject with a grade of B or higher and confirmed that the expected material was covered.